rustwasm/wasm-bindgen/guide/src/reference/attributes/on-js-imports/final.md

 and voila!
 We, with [reference types][reference-types] and [component model][component-model], now have no JS function shim at all necessary to call the imported function.
-Additionally future wasm proposals to the ES module system may also mean that don't even need the `export const ...` here too.
+Additionally future Wasm proposals to the ES module system may also mean that don't even need the `export const ...` here too.

-It's also worth pointing out that with all these wasm proposals implemented the default way to import the `bar` function (aka `structural`) would generate a JS function shim that looks like:
+It's also worth pointing out that with all these Wasm proposals implemented the default way to import the `bar` function (aka `structural`) would generate a JS function shim that looks like: